sbmlteam/SBMLToolbox/trunk/SBMLToolbox/README.txt

 Run make.bat

-This will start MATLAB and run a script that performs the following
+This will start MATLAB and run a script that performs the following:

   1) adds this folder and all its subdirectories to the MATLAB path